jonnew/ONIX/fmc-host/README.md

 # FMC Host Board
-This card serves as host interface for serialized headstages, as well as general purpose analog and digital IO.
+This card serves as host interface for serialized headstages and miniscopes, as well as general purpose analog and digital IO.
 This board is a VITA-57.1 compliant module that uses high pin-count FMC connector.
 In combination with a base FPGA board (e.g. [Numato Lab Nereid](https://numato.com/product/nereid-kintex-7-pci-express-fpga-development-board), it provides host PC communication for the following:

 - Two deserailizers for any multifunction headstage conforming to our serialization protocol
 - 12x 16-bit, +/-10V analog outputs or inputs.
-Analog inputs separated into 2
+Direction selected via analog
-  simultaneously sampled 6-channel banks.
-Analog outputs are always looped back using the analog inputs.
+  switch controllable over the FMC connector.
+Analog inputs are separated into 2 simultaneously sampled 6-channel banks.
+When analog outputs are used, they are are always looped back using the analog inputs.
 - 3x high speed LVDS input pairs
 - 2x high speed LVDS outputs pairs
-- 2x high speed, arbitrary logic-level, clock inputs
+- 2x high speed, arbitrary logic-level, singled-ended lock inputs
-- 1x high speed clock output
+- 1x high speed single ended, 50 ohm clock output
 - 4x MLVDS input or output trigger lines

 Easy access to IO is provided by the [breakout board](../breakout/README.md).

 ![pcie-host](./img/fmc-host.png)